 If you and the other parent can peacefully co-parent and agree to custody and visitation arrangements, a custody evaluation won’t be necessary.
 Need help improving your co-parenting skills?
 A parenting coordinator or family therapist can be a great resource.
 Ask your attorney for recommendations.

 Find a family law firm with plenty of resources to support you.
-If you can’t avoid a child custody evaluation, you need a law firm that will be super proactive about follow up.
+If you can’t avoid a child custody evaluation, you need a law firm that will be super proactive about follow-up.
 It’s the attorney’s job to drive that process.
 Unfortunately, some attorneys either don’t have the time or won’t make the time for proper follow-up or to coordinate schedules with the child custody evaluator.

 At the Sisemore Law Firm, we have an experienced and robust staff that prides itself on staying on top of things and minding the details.
 As we like to say around here, “Our team is on them like a tick on a dog.”
 We make sure the evaluators have what they need in a prompt and precise manner, know who their contact person is and stay on them until we all get what we need.

-That attention to detail and proactive follow up makes a big difference.
+That attention to detail and proactive follow-up makes a big difference.
 It allows us to maintain up-to-date information, so when we get closer to a hearing or trial, the evaluator isn’t scrambling to remember something from back in March that we need in August.

 Hire an attorney experienced in navigating child custody evaluations.
 An attorney who knows the ropes understands what information the evaluator needs to clearly understand your situation and how to relay things the evaluator may have trouble figuring out on his or her own.

 An experienced attorney will also give YOU clear direction on how and when to communicate with the child custody evaluator.
 In some unfortunate cases, custody evaluators don’t do their due diligence and base their opinions on limited insight.
 Sometimes they reach out to parents simply to fish for information that supports that opinion.
 They’re not interested in the whole story.
 We educate our clients on how to handle those situations.
 Remember, if you have any questions along the way or simply want to see a sample child custody evaluation report, don’t be afraid to ask.

-The family lawyers at the Sisemore Law Firm in Fort Worth are here to help.
+The fort worth family lawyers at the Sisemore Law Firm in Fort Worth are here to help.
 During a thorough case review, our founder Justin Sisemore will take a deep dive into your case and share his recommendations on how to proceed.

 To schedule your confidential consultation, give us a call at (817) 336-4444 or visit our contact page to connect with us online.